Genivia/ugrep/README.md

            -M MAGIC, --file-magic=MAGIC
                   Only files matching the signature pattern `MAGIC' are  searched.
-                  The signature magic bytes at the start of a file are compared to the `MAGIC' regex pattern.
+                  The  signature "magic bytes" at the start of a file are compared to the `MAGIC' regex pattern.
 When matching, the file  will  be searched.
 This option may be repeated and may be combined with options -O and -t to expand the search.
-This  option  is  rela- tively slow as every file on the search path is read.
+This  option  is  rela- tively  slow as every file on the search path is read to compare `MAGIC'.

            -m NUM, --max-count=NUM
                   Stop reading the input after NUM  matches  for  each  file  pro- cessed.

            --max-depth=NUM
                   Restrict  recursive  search  to  NUM (NUM > 0) directories deep, where --max-depth=1 searches the specified path without visiting sub-directories.
 By  comparison,  -dskip skips all directories even when they are on the command line.

            --max-files=NUM